gaugau3000/mc_sim_fin/README.md

 Please cover your code by tests and run : pytest --flake8

-You can build your dev/tester image thanks to the Dockerfile.test
+You can build your dev image thanks to the Dockerfile.dev

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)